hpacheco/ses/labs/Lab3.md

 #### [RESTler](https://github.com/microsoft/restler-fuzzer)

 RESTler is a API fuzzing tool that searches for 5xx server errors.
-More interestingly, it also runs additional [stateful checkers](https://github.com/microsoft/restler-fuzzer/blob/main/docs/user-guide/Checkers.md) that search for fixed vulnerabilities in sequences of operations that may have security implications, such as internal side-effects left by erroneous operations.
+More interestingly, it also runs additional [stateful checkers](https://github.com/microsoft/restler-fuzzer/blob/main/docs/user-guide/Checkers.md) that search for fixed vulnerabilities in fuzz-generated sequences of operations that may have security implications, such as internal side-effects left by erroneous operations.

 In the [vm](../vm) folder, run:
 ```ShellSession